-This section describes the design analysis carried out for the purpose of selecting suitable components for the EMC and EHC; the single-boom crane depicted in Fig. 3 is used as the case study.
-The heavy-duty version (EMC-HD) from Rexroth (Fig. 5a) [22] has been chosen as an exemplary drive due to its specific characteristics in terms of accuracy, dynamics, controllability, and heavy load capability.
-According to the survey carried out in [24], this type of electro-mechanical linear actuators was considered to be one of the most relevant commercial EMCs for load-carrying applications (see, for instance, [24] for a more detailed description of the EMC-HD).
-Consequently, the same manufacturer has also been chosen for the main components of the EHC (i.e., the servo-drive [25], the servo-motor [26], the axial piston machine [27], and the accumulator [28]), as illustrated in Fig. 5b.
+This section describes the design analysis carried out to select suitable components for the EMC and the EHC; the single-boom crane depicted in Fig. 3 is used as the case study.
+The heavy-duty version (EMC-HD) from Rexroth (Fig. 5a) [22] is chosen as an exemplary drive due to its specific characteristics in terms of accuracy, dynamics, controllability, and heavy load capability.
+According to the survey carried out in [24], this type of electro-mechanical linear actuators was considered as one of the most relevant commercial EMC for load carrying applications (see, for instance, [24] for more detail description of the EMC-HD).
+Consequently, the same manufacturer is also chosen for the main components of the EHC (i.e., the servo-drive [25], the servo-motor [26], the axial piston machine [27], and the accumulator [28]), as illustrated in Fig. 5b.